nicodoggie/language-orferithri/hugo/content/proto-orferic/dictionary.md

 ?azhi:
  - to care for

+?ate:
+ - noun
+ - "female" sex in the ternary biological gender system

+?are:
+ - noun
+ - "male" sex in the ternary biological gender system

 ʔaza:
  - noun
  - caretaker
- - third sex in the ternary biological gender
+ - third sex in the ternary biological gender system

 ?ita:
  - to plow without an implement